BozaDev/xxoo/READ_ME.md

-This development job is created by BozaDev.
+This development job is done by BozaDev.

 It is free to use.